lanimall/webMethods-devops-provisioning/README.md

-# sagdevops-infra-docker
+# sag-devops-infra-provisioning

-A sample project created to demomnstrate how to auto-provision complete SoftwareAG environments with Docker.
+A sample project created to demomnstrate how to auto-provision complete SoftwareAG environments using devops "infrastructure-as-code" principles provided by SAG Command Central templates and scripts.

 Author: Fabien Sanglier